 Although small holdings are the main focus of our work, ShareGift continues to assist donors who wish to make larger gifts of shares.
-This is especially helpful for those whose shareholdings or share transactions are complex, those who may have an interest in more than one charity, and for those who may wish to remain anonymous.
+This is especially helpful for those whose shareholdings or share transactions are complex, those who may have an interest in more than one charity, and for those who may wish to remain anonymous to ShareGift's beneficiary charities.